BelugaHaechi/US-International-Scientific-Keyboard/README.md

 	- Open Settings on your computer.
 	- Navigate to `Time & language > Language & region > Keyboards` (this may differ slightly for various Windows versions).
 	- Select `Add a keyboard`, and select `US-International and Scientific keyboard` in the drop-down menu.
-	- (_Recommended_) You can now disable the original `US keyboard (QWERTY)`, since its functions could be completely replaced by the new keyboard.
+	- (_Optional_) You can now disable the original `US keyboard (QWERTY)`, since its functions could be completely replaced by the new keyboard.
 5. Congratulations!
 You are now all set to use the US International Scientific keyboard on your computer.

 > **Tip:** You may wish to retain the `KBDUSX3` folder, because it could be used to repair/uninstall the keyboard layout on your computer.
 Don't worry if you accidentally deleted it anyways, as you could download it again from this repository anytime.